Kitchen Cabinet Doors FAQ

 Yes!
 For help with quoting your IKEA project, please email us at service@nieucabinetdoors.com to book your consultation.

 Maybe!
 If your cabinets are frameless, you can remove your existing doors, drawer faces and cover panels, and replace them with new ones from us.
-If you have framed cabinets, your existing wood color may not match your new wood grain doors.
-We suggest ordering a sample to practice any staining prior to ordering doors for framed cabinets.
+If you have framed cabinets, your existing cabinet color may not match your new wood grain doors.
+We suggest ordering a sample in order to determine if you can paint or stain your existing cabinets to match.

 Yes!
 You can order and pay for a combination order at the same time.